-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation in the group, and recommend a remuneration policy applicable for the company in general.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation receive from other companies in the group, and recommend a remuneration policy applicable for the company in general.
 3.4.8.
 The Committee recommends that the remuneration committee do not consult with the same external advisers as the executive board of the company.
 X The remuneration committee and Executive Management do not consult with the same external advisors.
 3.5.
-Evaluation of the performance of the board of directo ors and the exec utive board 3.5.1.
+Evaluation of the performance of the board of directors and th ne executive board d 3.5.1.
 The Committee recommends that the board of directors establish an evaluation procedure where contributions and results of the board of directors and the individual members, as well as collaboration with the executive board are annually evaluated.
 Significant changes deriving from the evaluation should be included in the management commentary or on the company's website.
 X The Board of Directors has adopted a formal evaluation procedure to ensure systematic evaluation of the work of the Board of Directors and the individual members.
 The chairman is in charge of the evaluation of the Board and significant changes deriving from the assessment is disclosed in the annual report.
 3.5.2.
 The Committee recommends that in connection with preparation of the general meeting, the board of directors consider whether the number of members is appropriate in relation to the requirements of the company.
-This should help ensure a constructive debate X The company's Board of Directors consists of 4-6 external directors elected by the shareholders in general meeting and 2-3 members elected by the company's Danish employees.
+This should help ensure a constructive debate and an effective decision-making process in which all members are given the opportunity to participate actively.
+X The company's Board of Directors consists of 4-6 external directors elected by the shareholders in general meeting and 2-3 members elected by the company's Danish employees.
 The Board of Directors believes that its current size is appropriate, both in relation to the company's requirements and the Board of Directors assignments and skills.
+The number of members on the board is assessed annually.